Labour for Independence: Controversy

 In July 2013, Labour for Independence was branded as an "SNP front" by Anas Sarwar, deputy leader of Scottish Labour, who said that SNP politicians and supporters were "masquerading" as Labour supporters and giving a false impression about the campaign, though LFI founder Allan Grogan responded by stating: "There are many instances in which non-LFI volunteers were pictured around our banner.
 At no time have we ever claimed these people to be volunteers of LFI."

 In August 2013, the Sunday Herald reported that Celia Fitzgerald, an office-bearer within the group, had been an SNP activist since leaving Labour over the Iraq War.
 She rejoined Labour in 2012 with the aim of changing the party's stance towards the referendum.
 LFI leader Allan Grogan said he knew of examples of SNP members handing out LFI leaflets.
 He admitted only 40% of his group's 80 or so members are actually in the Labour Party.
 Grogan also said LFI had received initial financial support from Yes Scotland, regarding the £245 accommodation bill for the LFI's first conference.

 In September 2015 the group was fined £1500 by the Electoral Commission after the group failed to submit a spending report for activity during the Scottish Referendum.
 The Commission considered this a serious breach of the rules for campaigners and warned that the fine would rise by 50% if Labour for Independence failed to pay it within 56 days, and then possible court action could follow.
 A previous breach of commission rules were cited for the action where the group failed to put an imprint on campaign leaflets.
-The organisation was the only referendum campaigner that had failed to do submit accounts.
+The organisation was the only referendum campaigner that had failed to submit accounts.